BenTaylor25/Rentola/README.md

 ## Status
-Backend: Done-ish; need cleaning up, and potentially new features.
+Backend: Done-ish; needs cleaning up, and potentially new features.
 Frontend: Just about to start.